hugo-chilemme/holbertonschool-simple_shell/README.md

 ## Features

-The shell handles the command lines with arguments and pathways.
 `hsh` supports two modes: `interactive`and `non-interactive`.
+It handles the command lines with arguments and pathways.

 ## Built-Ins ⚙️